Things to do in Lamphun

-The Tai Yong are in fact Tai Lue people who migrated from Muang Yong in Northern Shan State (now Myanmar) to the Lamphun area around 200 years ago.
+The Tai Yong people are in fact Tai Lue people who migrated from Muang Yong in Northern Shan State (now Myanmar) to the Lamphun area around 200 years ago.
 Most of the people living in the area are descendants of the Tai Yong.
 The museum showcases beautiful Tai Yong traditional dress and other exhibits.
 If you cross the Mae Khuang River by the covered bridge that houses the OTOP market, you will bump into this small museum on the left-hand side.
 It is on the compound of Wat Ton Kwaen.

 The Chiang Mai Doll Making Centre and Museum

 Lamphun City Walls

 Lamphun predates Chiang Mai by at least 500 years.
 It was the capital of the Mon Dvaravati Kingdom Hariphunchai.
-Lamphun’s wall and moat are oval-shaped as opposed to Chiang Mai which has rectangular shape.
+Lamphun’s wall and moat are oval-shaped as opposed to Chiang Mai which has a rectangular shape.
 Parts of the old city walls have been restored.